Using a tree diagram

 This article provides an example of a tree diagram that uses two types of data:

-- A multi-level hierarchy showing countries and territories, which can then be drilled up or down between the levels.
+- A multi-level hierarchy showing countries and territories, which can then be expanded & collapsed, or drilled up & down between the levels.

 4. Change node color and size

-An Auto Color Rule is applied to the nodes in the diagram.
-You can modify the settings of the rule by clicking the brush icon next to the Color field, or going to the Look section of the Properties panel and selecting Auto Color Rule.
+An Auto Color Rule is automatically applied to the nodes in the diagram.
+You can change the settings of the rule by clicking the brush icon next to Color, or by finding the color rules in the Look tab of the Properties window under Nodes and selecting Auto Color Rule.

-Auto Size Rules are applied to the nodes in the diagram.
-You can modify the settings of the Size Rules in the same manner as modifying the color rule.
-For example, click the brush icon to the right of the Size field and change the Distribution to Equal Distribution.
+Auto Size Rules are automatically applied to the nodes in the diagram.
+You can change the settings of the size rules in the same manner as for color rules.
+For example, click the brush icon next to Size and change Distribution to Equal Distribution.